Randomization and ambiguity perception: Foundations

 An important step is to restrict $\cV$ to the class of {\meu} functions.
 This step relies on \cref{prop:nv_var_me} in \cref{subsec:nv}, which is our main technical innovation.
 It states that we can take $\cV$ as the set satisfying

-Combined with \axmref{axm:aepr} and \axmref{axm:imt}, we can show that each member of $\cV$ can be written as an {\meu} function with respect to a closed convex subset of $\prob(\Omega)$.
+Combined with \axmref{axm:aepr} and \axmref{axm:irt}, we can show that each member of $\cV$ can be written as the {\meu} function associated with a closed convex subset of $\prob(\Omega)$.
 A related result to \cref{prop:nv_var_me} has been shown by \citet{CMMR2015}, but it is not applicable in our setting.
-Specifically, \cref{prop:nv_var_me} extends their result to a convex niveloid on a more general domain ---a set with possibly empty interior.
+In comparison, \cref{prop:nv_var_me} extends their result to a convex niveloid on a more general domain ---a set with possibly empty interior.

-Although \cref{thm:rep} extends \citets{KeZhang2020} representation theorem of a preference on a similar domain, our proof strategy is different from theirs.
+Although \cref{thm:rep} is related to \citets{KeZhang2020} representation theorem of a preference on a similar domain, our proof strategy is different from theirs.
+They characterize the model where the {\dm} chooses the worst ambiguity perception without costs and evaluates each lottery with the {\meu} function (for a formal definition, see \cref{subsec:dual}).
 Their proof relies on the relationship between $\wpr$ and its subrelation $\wpr^*$, which we define in \cref{subsec:id}.
 They show that $\wpr^*$ has a ``multi-{\meu} representation'' and the original relation $\wpr$ can be recovered through a ``cautious completion'' of $\wpr^*$.
 This leads to a minimization of {\meu} functions over candidate ambiguity perceptions without costs.
-In our case, the argument of cautious completion is not applicable, and we use properties of niveloids to derive a cost structure.
+In our case, the argument of cautious completion is not applicable, and we use properties of niveloids to obtain a cost structure.